top of page

 6th Photos-205.jpg

-Ms Deirdre Doughty is an economics and history teacher in our school and holds an Assistant Principal 2 role with responsibility for the administration, coordination and implementation of the school's SEN policies.
+Ms Deirdre Doughty is an Economics and History teacher in our school and holds an Assistant Principal 2 role with responsibility for the administration, coordination and implementation of the school's SEN policies.

 St. David’s Holy Faith Secondary School operates a policy of early identification of the needs of SEN students.
 We coordinate closely with all feeder schools during the transition from primary to secondary education.